dataByHusnain/E-Commerce-Sales-Analysis/README.md

 ## 📂 Files in This Repository
 - `Ecommerce_Analysis.ipynb` → Jupyter Notebook with analysis & visualizations
 - `Ecommerce_Report.pdf` → Full project report with detailed insights
+-  Sample - Superstore.csv → Dataset used for the analysis
 - `README.md` → Project documentation

 ---